Fresh Water Maintenance

 10. Rinse out Water Heater sediment using pump and FW Tank.
 Simply turning on the freshwater pump forces water into the water heater flushing lumps of calcification out through the opening for the anode rod.
 The flush wand can be used to nudge deposits from the bottom of the tank.
 Covering and uncovering the anode hole will cycle the water level in the tank yielding swirling water that will flush more calcification deposits from the tank.

-11. Install new anode rod.
-Replacing partially depleted anode rods is much less expensive than replacing a water heater that has prematurely rusted after a rod was fully depleted.
+12. Install new anode rod.
+Replacing a partially depleted anode rod is much less expensive than replacing a water heater that has prematurely rusted after a rod was fully depleted.

-12. Remove old water filter then reinstall case.
+13. Remove old water filter then reinstall empty case.
 A water filter with activated charcoal will remove chlorine, defeating the sanitizing process.
-Reinstalling the filter case allows the pump to circulate water through the freshwater system.
+Reinstalling the filter case allows the pump to circulate water through the freshwater system and sanitize the filter case.

 • Carefully uncouple an end of the hose to keep the mix inside the hose.